nerdgeschoss/react-use-form-library/Readme.md

 #### Reset

 Sometimes it is useful to reset the form programatically.
-For this there are two helpful methods
+For this there are two helpful methods:

 | Property   | Details                    |
 | ---------- | -------------------------- |